Technology Innovation in Mental Healthcare

-Another aspect of wearables can be very powerful in using it to collect data that may serve as biomarkers for the onset of a disease or a symptom of one.
+Another aspect of wearables can be very powerful in using them to collect data that may serve as biomarkers for the onset of a disease or a symptom of one.
 This is powerful for prevention and screening and detecting at-risk populations as care providers can reach them before they start to deteriorate and treatment becomes more difficult.

-Lief monitors the user’s heart rate in real-time and uses a clinically-proven biomarker - heart rate variability - to detect the user’s stress level.
+Lief monitors the user’s heart rate in real-time and uses a clinically proven biomarker - heart rate variability - to detect the user’s stress level.
 It also teaches the user ways to control the body’s stress levels through exercises.

-A wearable targeted towards women as a jewelry piece, Bellabeat tracks the user’s sleep and mindfulness, and even incorporates personalized meditations.
+A wearable targeted towards women as a jewelry piece, Bellabeat tracks the user’s sleep and mindfulness and even incorporates personalized meditations.